 4. What is Google Analytics Sync?

 Google Analytics Sync is one of the many ways for accessing Bombora's Visitor Insights data.
 Through a direct sync with your Google Analytics platform, append up to 12 custom dimensions that can be used for custom reporting.
 Data includes Bombora Intent data, demographic and firmographic data.
-For more information, please review the Google Analytics Sync one-pager.
+For more information, please review the Google Analytics Sync -- How It Works document.
 For information on how to set up Google Analytics Sync, please review the Google Analytics Set-Up Guide and reach out to your Bombora account representative.

 5. What is the Visitor Insights tag?